I don’t scare easily, but nothing puts the fear of God in me like driving on the left-hand side of the road.

-By the way, I’m not the only one who fears driving on the left.
+By the way, I’m not the only one who fears taking a drive on the left-hand side.
 Siobhan Dugan, a records specialist for a federal agency in Washington, tried it once in Ireland and reports that my misgivings are completely justified.
 She had several close calls, including narrowly avoiding a head-on collision with a truck.

 “Our trip south from Dublin to Kilkenny should have taken three or four hours,” she says.
 “Instead, it was a tense six hours, leaving me frazzled and exhausted.
 On my next trip, I stuck to buses and trains.”